Xaoka/Gadwick/README.md

 * Ability to manage test case suite.
 * Ability to walk through a feature/site and get requirement suggestions.
 * Integration with CI tools.

+## Feature Wishlist

+* I want to be able to manage which users can do and see what on my project
+* I want logins!
+* I want to be able to be a part of many projects
+* Reports / Report management